Yanzz231/WibuNime-Streaming/README.md

 ## Disclaimer

-I am not affiliated with [Anime Twist](https://twist.moe/), neither is this application.
-I made this project for educational purposes only.
+I am not affiliated with WibuNime, I made this project for educational purposes only.

-If you like using this app, donate to them to keep their servers up and running.
+If you like using this website, donate to them to keep their servers up and running.

 ## License